-In humans, and most [all?] other mammals, the 'Core Clock' which regulates variations in body functions is set to (approximately) 24 hours.
+In humans, mammals, fish, insects, and very many other organisms, the 'Core Clock' which regulates variations in body functions is set to (approximately) 24 hours.
 This is the so-called Circadian Rhythm. - which in many organisms, is synchronised via daylight.

 The clock is regulated via a brain area known as the Suprachiasmatic nucleus (SCN).
 Neurons in the SCN fire action potentials in a 24-hour rhythm.
 At mid-day, the firing rate reaches a maximum, and, during the night, it falls again.

-Although the SCN has been extensively strudied, and the majority of its internal processes are now well understood, fundamental questions still remain.
+Although the SCN has been extensively studied, and the majority of its internal processes are now well understood, fundamental questions still remain.
 Notably, how the gene expression cycle connects to the SCN's neural firing, and how the neurons in the SCN remain in synch.